-Cardboard Citizens reach over 1400 homeless and at-risk people annually: we present plays performed by homeless people for homeless audiences to collaboratively problem-solve; we grow participants’ skills, confidence and wellbeing through workshops, training and qualifications; and we meet individuals’ practical needs through 1:1 support in housing, education, employment and health.
+Cardboard Citizens reaches over 1,400 homeless and at-risk people annually: we present plays performed by homeless people for homeless audiences to collaboratively problem-solve; we grow participants’ skills, confidence and wellbeing through workshops, training and qualifications; and we meet individuals’ practical needs through 1:1 support in housing, education, employment and health.
 We also produce professional theatre that raises public awareness of homelessness issues and sparks debate.

 Cardboard Citizens is recognised through Arts Council England National Portfolio Organisation status as the UK’s leading practitioners of Theatre of the Oppressed methodology; Theatre of the Oppressed offers theatre as a tool for liberation and empowerment to people in all stations of life – using theatre as a way of better understanding ourselves and how we fit into the worlds around us – and how we might consequently change those worlds.

 Cardboard Citizens works London-wide and across the UK, and leases offices in Tower Hamlets: the most deprived London borough on three of five summary measures (Tower Hamlets Council, 2015).
 Our work is further complemented by international training for arts practitioners, ensuring Forum Theatre methodology is used worldwide.

 - Increase homeless & vulnerable peoples’ (our Members') confidence and wellbeing, through creative activities that develop self-awareness, personal and social skills, aspirations, and their networks

 - Improve Members’ progression opportunities, through developing their literacy, transferable soft skills, qualifications, and offering progression into work experience, further training and employment

 - Work in partnership with social sector, campaigning and arts organisations to widen reach and support Members overcome wider issues in their lives